 S. No. Act/Rules Purpose Applicability Authority 9 Ancient Monuments and Archaeological Sites and Remains (Amendment and Validation) Act,2010 Conservation of cultural and historical remains found in India No. No ASI monument is located within 300m from proposed DFC track on either side.
 But 'chance find', if any, shall be governed by the Act & to be surrendered to Competent Authority.
 Monuments Authority of India 10 Public Liability and Insurance Act, 1991 Protection form hazardous materials and accidents.
-Shall be taken as per State Pollu 11 The Explosives Act, 1884 Safe transportation, storage and use of explosive material Respective Authorization shall be obtained from CCoE Chief Controller of Explosives (CCoE) 12 Minor Mineral and Concession Rules, The Mining Act Quarry Licenses shall be obtained by Contractors.
+Shall be taken as per requirements State Pollution Control Boards of Uttar Pradesh, Haryana & Punjab 11 The Explosives Act, 1884 Safe transportation, storage and use of explosive material Respective Authorization shall be obtained from CCoE Chief Controller of Explosives (CCoE) 12 Minor Mineral and Concession Rules, The Mining Act For opening new borrow pits & quarry.
+Quarry Licenses shall be obtained by Contractors.
 District Collector/Mining authority of the area 13 Central Motor Vehicle Act, 1988 and Central Motor Vehicle Rules, 1989 To check vehicular air and noise pollution and authorisation to drive vehicle All vehicles in Use shall obtain Pollution Control Check certificates and shall be driven by personnel with proper licence.
 Motor Vehicle Department of the state 14 The Mining Act For safe & sound mining activity Quarry licence to be obtained by the Contractor State Govt.
 Dept. Of Mines 15 Hazardous waste (Management , Handling & Tran boundary) Rules, 2008 Management and storage of hazardous waste.
 Applicable State Pollution Control Boards of Uttar Pradesh, Haryana & Punjab / MoEF 16 The Railway (Amendment) Act, 2008 Land acquisition Applicable Gol 17 The Petroleum (Amendment) Rules, 2011 Use and storage of petroleum products Applicable CCOE /District Collector of the area 18 Municipal Solid Wastes (Management and Handling) Rules, 2000.
 Municipal Solid Wastes (Management and Handling) Rules, 2000.
 Management & disposal of Construction & Demolition debris Applicable SPCB